tracktownsoftware/MultipleSolutionsTest/ReadMe.md

+This is a test for maintaining code in a large repository which is then copied into smaller targeted public repositories for sharing.

-MultipleSolutionsTest is a large repository with multiple solutions, projects and a shared class library.
-This is a test to split the large repository into smaller targeted respositories.
+MultipleSolutionsTest is large repository containing .Net Web and Windows solutions and a shared class library project.
+A script copies the appropriate content into smaller repositories named MultipleSolutionsTest_Web and MultipleSolutionsTest_Windows.

 In a cmd window clone the following repos into the same parent folder: <br>
 ```